$L^p$ norms of higher rank eigenfunctions and bounds for spherical functions: Introduction

-The asymptotic (\ref{phibd}) is the strongest possible upper bound that can be given for $\varphi_\lambda( \exp(H))$ when $H$ is bounded and $\lambda$ grows, at least under the regularity assumption on $\lambda$ that we have made.
-In comparison, the bound of \cite{DKV} gives the same constant, but requires that $H$ be restricted to a compact equisingular set $D \subset \Aa$ (that is, the set of roots vanishing on every element of $D$ is the same).
-In particular, it does not give the correct bound when $H$ approaches a root hyperplane as $t \rightarrow \infty$.
-Theorem \ref{phithm} will be derived from our analysis of stationary phase integrals in section \ref{detailsphi}.\\
+Theorem \ref{phithm} is the strongest upper bound that can be given for $\varphi_{t\lambda}( \exp(H))$ when $H$ and $\lambda$ are bounded and $t$ grows, at least under the regularity assumption on $\lambda$ that we have made.
+We have attempted to remove this assumption, but so far only have an approach to this in the case of rank 2.
+We hope to carry this out in a future paper, and to use it to remove the regularity condition in Theorem \ref{main} in some cases.

+Theorem \ref{phithm} is similar to results of Duistermaat, Kolk, and Varadarajan \cite[Corollary 9.3 and Theorem 11.1]{DKV}, and Blomer and Pohl \cite[Theorem 2]{BP}.
+The result of Blomer and Pohl gives a bound for $\varphi_{t\lambda}( \exp(H) )$ which is not generally sharp, but which is uniform as $H$ and $\lambda$ vary in any compact subsets of $\ga_0$ and $\ga_0^*$.
+The results of Duistermaat, Kolk, and Varadarajan are only uniformly sharp if $H$ is restricted to a compact equisingular set, but \cite[Theorem 11.1]{DKV} is uniformly sharp for $\lambda$ in any compact set.
+In some sense, \cite[Theorem 11.1]{DKV} is complementary to Theorem \ref{phithm}, which requires $\lambda$ to be regular but is uniformly sharp in $H$.
+Our proof of Theorem \ref{phithm} is similar to the proof of \cite[Theorem 11.1]{DKV}, with the main difference being that the phase function $\phi(k,H,\lambda)$ that appears in the oscillatory integrals is linear in $\lambda$, but nonlinear in the variable $H$ that we are allowing to degenerate.
+Theorem \ref{phithm} will be derived from an analysis of stationary phase integrals in $\mathsection$\ref{phibounds}.

+Our methods also allow us to strengthen the asymptotic formula for $\varphi_{t\lambda}(\exp(H))$ given in equation (9.10) of \cite{DKV}.
+Let $\Vol_0(K)$ and $\Vol_0(M)$ be the volumes of $K$ and $M$ with respect to the metric induced from minus the Killing form on $\gk$, and for any $w \in W$ define